shakna-israel/upscaler_analysis/Testing.md

 % A Basic Analysis of `cart_repair` Upscaling Algorithm

+## Introduction

+The `cart_repair` upscaling algorithm attempts to preserve the human perception of quality, whilst having some acceptable level of detail loss.
+As the algorithm is originally intended for video processing work, it was created with the idea that the human brain will fill in details that may come and go between individual frames so that the viewer is not particularly aware that the video they are watching is not a 1:1 preservation of the original.

+In the subjective testing throughout development, it was found to work well on images up to 200% scaling, and depending on the subject media, have passable results at 300% scaling.
+It falls short above that scale.

+However, the subjective analysis of an image doesn't supply us with a source of truth.
+This document reflects an attempt to create an objective measure to compare the algorithm against existing industry standard algorithms, and to provide a source of truth that could be used for further improvements to the algorithm.

+Measuring the quality of an image is a difficult problem, and so we rely on a measure that may not be entirely appropriate all of the time, necessitating a large dataset to hide any outliers.

+The industry-standard for measuring quality, Structural Similiarity (SSIM) indexing was examined as a possible measure early in the process, and discarded after it failed to tell the difference between several pairs of vastly different images.

 ## Technical Information

 The dependencies for the test rig, are found in the file `requirements-test.txt`.
 (The usual dependencies must also be available).